Usbac/tundra/README.md

 ## Features

-* Easy to learn and with a small codebase.
+* Easy to learn and lightweight.

 * Cache system for speeding up the loading of views.